catpea/catpea-project/database/furkies-purrkies/poem-1773/index.md

 chapter: 12
 ---

-A Simple, Integrated Focus Workout; And, How To Correctly Configure Your Interval Timer

 Unfortunately, for most the gym experience starts and ends, with the Sets and Reps myth, where they only get some result.